4skinSkywalker/EthersModal/README.md

 ## Check connection

-You can check if EthersModal is connected either manually, or by listening (or just getting its value) `isConnected$`, it checks if the connection object has all other fields valorized and notifies listeners when any property in the connection object is emitting a new value.
+You can check if EthersModal is connected either manually by checking the presence of chain id and selected account, or by listening (or just getting its value) `isConnected$`.

 ## Disconnect